-Thanks for considering The Psalms of Asaph: Struggling with Unanswered Prayer, Unfulfilled Promises, and Unpunished Evil as a group study.
+Thanks for considering God, I Don’t Understand: Struggling with Unanswered Prayer, Unfulfilled Promises, and Unpunished Evil as a group study.

 The following sessions are strictly a suggested plan.
 Feel free to adapt the material to your group’s specific needs and spend as many or as few times together as works for your group.
 (Although, I wrote curriculum for Wesleyan Publishing House for six years, I never used my own lessons precisely as I had written them.
 I always adapted the material for the needs of my group.
 Please do the same.)

 And, I would love your feedback as to what worked and what didn’t.
 With the study guide online, I’m free to adapt it based on your responses.
 Email me at firstname.lastname@example.org.

 Based on Introduction-Chapter 4

 Ask, What was the best thing that happened to you the past seven days?
 After as many as wish have shared, ask, What was the worst thing that happened during that time?